Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Cold-hardy serviceberry performs well in USDA zones 2 through 7.
 The low-growing, compact shrub requires little maintenance to retain its rounded habit.
 Once established, the ornamental shrub is tolerant of drought and harsh, dry conditions.

 Serviceberry ‘Regent’ is ideal for compact landscapes or small yards.
-You can grow the bushy shrub as a specimen plant, deciduous hedge, foundation planting, or a windbreak.
+You can grow the bushy shrub as a specimen plant, deciduous hedge, foundation plant, or a windbreak.

 Coastal Doghobble (Leucothoe axillaris)